cheekybeanz/audiobookbay-automated/README.md

 **Alerts**
 Toggle the bell next to any favorited series to start monitoring it.
 The app checks AudioBookBay's first results page for that series during its daily cycle and flags anything with a higher volume number than what's already on disk.
 Dismiss a single result to block it from resurfacing, or clear all notifications for a series without blocking anything.

+Alerts work by comparing volume numbers, so they're only useful for series where each entry is numbered in some way (Vol. 2, Book 3, a Roman numeral, etc).
+A standalone title or a series with no detectable numbering has nothing for the app to compare, so new releases for it won't be flagged.

 ## Notes